Holiday Festivities at Walt Disney World Resort

 Spend Your Orlando Christmas Vacation at Rosen Inn Lake Buena Vista

 The holiday magic doesn’t end once you leave Walt Disney World Resort.
 You can keep the spirit of the season going with a stay at Rosen Inn Lake Buena Vista.
-Our clean, comfortable, and affordable guestrooms offer the perfect environment for recharging after a day of holiday fun.

-As a Walt Disney World Good Neighbor Hotel, we offer a free daily shuttle to Walt Disney World that will take you straight to the parks.
-When you stay at Rosen Inn Lake Buena Vista, you're only minutes from Disney magical all year round.
+As a Walt Disney World Good Neighbor Hotel, we offer a free daily shuttle to select Walt Disney World parks.

 Archives